jmjesse/amazon-ec2-user-guide-windows/doc_source/memory-optimized-instances.md

 + Windows Server 2008 SP2 64\-bit

 ## Release notes<a name="memory-instance-limits"></a>
-+ R4 instances feature up to 64 vCPUs and are powered by two AWS\-customized Intel XEON processors based on E5\-2686v4 that feature high\-memory bandwidth and larger L3 caches to boost the performance of in\-memory applications\.
-+ R5, R5b, and R5d instances feature a 3\.1 GHz Intel Xeon Platinum 8000 series processor from either the first generation \(Skylake\-SP\) or second generation \(Cascade Lake\)\.
-+ R5a and R5ad instances feature a 2\.5 GHz AMD EPYC 7000 series processor\.
-+ High memory instances \(`u-6tb1.metal`, `u-9tb1.metal`, and `u-12tb1.metal`\) are the first instances to be powered by an eight\-socket platform with the latest generation Intel Xeon Platinum 8176M \(Skylake\) processors that are optimized for mission\-critical enterprise workloads\.
-High Memory instances with 18 TB and 24 TB of memory \(`u-18tb1.metal` and `u-24tb1.metal`\) are the first instances powered by an 8\-socket platform with 2nd Generation Intel Xeon Scalable 8280L \(Cascade Lake\) processors\.
-+ X1e and X1 instances feature up to 128 vCPUs and are powered by four Intel Xeon E7\-8880 v3 processors that feature high\-memory bandwidth and larger L3 caches to boost the performance of in\-memory applications\.
-+ X2idn and X2iedn instances feature Intel Xeon Scalable processors \(Ice Lake\)\.
-They are certified by SAP for running Business Suite on HANA, SAP S/4HANA, Data Mart Solutions on HANA, Business Warehouse on HANA, SAP BW/4HANA, and SAP NetWeaver workloads with anyDB in production environments\.
-For more information, see [Certified and Supported SAP HANA Hardware](https://www.sap.com/dmc/exp/2014-09-02-hana-hardware/enEN/#/solutions?filters=v:deCertified;ve:23)\.
-+ X2iezn instances feature a custom Intel Xeon Scalable processor \(Cascade Lake\)\.
 + Instances built on the Nitro System have the following requirements:
   + [NVMe drivers](nvme-ebs-volumes.md) must be installed
   + [Elastic Network Adapter \(ENA\) drivers](enhanced-networking-ena.md) must be installed